Written by Milly Whitehead on 22 / 11 / 2023

 The chief 'bad boy' …but we promise it really has cleaned up its act and it is not all about Pablo and his friends.
-In fact, word has it that the Colombians will shun you with the mere mention of his name …they’ve had enough…they want travellers to come in to experience their culture, stunning landscapes and oh my, more adventure activities than you can shake a stick at.
+In fact, word has it that the Colombians will shun you with the mere mention of his name, they’ve had enough, they want travellers to come in to experience their culture, stunning landscapes and oh my, more adventure activities than you can shake a stick at.

-Lonely planet describes this city as ‘Colombia's beating heart a vibrant capital cradled by Andean peaks and steeped in sophisticated urban cool' and indeed it is… The city’s cultural epicentre is La Candelaria where you’ll find the cobbled historic downtown filled with colonial buildings, museums, boho hip restaurants, hotels and bars.
+Lonely planet describes this city as ‘Colombia's beating heart a vibrant capital cradled by Andean peaks and steeped in sophisticated urban cool' and indeed it is.
+The city’s cultural epicentre is La Candelaria where you’ll find the cobbled historic downtown filled with colonial buildings, museums, boho hip restaurants, hotels and bars.
 Start here, you won’t be disappointed.

-What you will find is a buzzing, traditional, pretty Colombian town high in the mountains offering an abundance of traditional culture, as well as every outdoor adventure you have ever heard of (plus more) – bungy jumping, white-water rafting, canyoning, caving and mountain biking …it’s all here to get your teeth stuck into.
+San Gil is officially the centre for all adventure, high up in the Andes.
+What you will find is a buzzing, traditional, pretty Colombian town high in the mountains offering an abundance of traditional culture, as well as every outdoor adventure you have ever heard of (plus more) – bungee jumping, white-water rafting, canyoning, caving, and mountain biking, it’s all here to get your teeth stuck into.

 The Sacred Sierra Nevada de Santa Marta